Aliases for DUSP7 Gene

 GeneCards Summary for DUSP7 Gene

 DUSP7 (Dual Specificity Phosphatase 7) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is SSH1.
+Diseases associated with DUSP7 include Variola Major and Pulmonary Systemic Sclerosis.
+Among its related pathways are RET signaling and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+An important paralog of this gene is DUSP6.

 Dual specificity protein phosphatase (PubMed:9788880).
 Shows high activity towards MAPK1/ERK2 (PubMed:9788880).
 Also has lower activity towards MAPK14 and MAPK8 (PubMed:9788880).
 In arrested oocytes, plays a role in meiotic resumption (By similarity).
 Promotes nuclear envelope breakdown and activation of the CDK1/Cyclin-B complex in oocytes, probably by dephosphorylating and inactivating the conventional protein kinase C (cPKC) isozyme PRKCB (By similarity).
 May also inactivate PRKCA and/or PRKCG (By similarity).
 Also important in oocytes for normal chromosome alignment on the metaphase plate and progression to anaphase, where it might regulate activity of the spindle-assembly checkpoint (SAC) complex (By similarity).